MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/importexportdata-macro-action.md

 If you want to supply index information for a linked dBASE table, first link the table:

-1.

-2. Click **dBASE File**.
+1. Click **dBASE File**.

-3. In the **Get External Data** dialog box, enter the path for the dBASE file in the **File name** box.
+2. In the **Get External Data** dialog box, enter the path for the dBASE file in the **File name** box.

-4. Click **Link to the data source by creating a linked table**, then click **OK**.
+3. Click **Link to the data source by creating a linked table**, then click **OK**.

-5. Specify the indexes in the dialog boxes for this command.
+4. Specify the indexes in the dialog boxes for this command.
 Access stores the index information in a special information (.inf) file, located in the Microsoft Office folder.

-6. You can then delete the link to the linked table.
+5. You can then delete the link to the linked table.

 The next time you use the **ImportExportData** action to link this dBASE table, Access uses the index information that you've specified.

 > [!NOTE]
-> <P>If you query or filter a linked table, the query or filter is case-sensitive.</P>
+> If you query or filter a linked table, the query or filter is case-sensitive.

 To run the **ImportExportData** action in a Visual Basic for Applications (VBA) module, use the **TransferDatabase** method of the **DoCmd** object.